Multi-scale modeling¶

 The previous tutorials on network modeling provided us with a functional network that mimics the in vivo condition of the passive touch of a whisker.

-Here, we will simulate one single trail for each whisker stimulus and save the result in the database under the simrun
+Here, we will simulate multiple trials for one single whisker stimulus, and save the result in the database under the simrun key.

 [76]: